nero913/humanbenchmark-cheat-Human-Benchmark/README.md

-# Number Position Clicker
+# Color Detection Auto Clicker

-A lightweight desktop utility that records the exact center position of numbers on your screen, then clicks those saved positions in ascending numeric order.
+A lightweight desktop utility that detects a target color on the screen and automatically clicks the center of the detected color area.

-This tool is designed for personal automation practice, UI testing, repetitive local workflows, and controlled environments where you are allowed to automate mouse clicks.
+This project is designed for personal automation practice, UI testing, repetitive local workflows, and controlled environments where color-based mouse automation is allowed.

+## Overview

+Color Detection Auto Clicker lets you:

+- Select a target color with an eyedropper.
+- Monitor the current mouse color in real time.
+- Define a custom detection area on the screen.
+- Automatically click the center of the detected color region.
+- Use global hotkeys for fast setup and emergency stopping.
+- Run without a CMD window by using the `.pyw` file extension.
+- Keep the program window always on top.
+- Switch the interface between multiple languages.

 ## Features

-- Record number positions manually with hotkeys.
-- Click recorded positions from smallest number to largest number.
-- Does not rely on OCR after recording.
-- Clicks the exact screen coordinates you saved.
+- Color-based screen detection.
-- Multilingual user interface.
+- Eyedropper tool for picking the target color.
+- Live mouse color preview.
+- RGB target color editor.
+- Adjustable color tolerance.
+- Adjustable minimum detected area.
+- Adjustable click delay.
+- Custom detection area setup.
+- Full-screen detection mode.
+- Emergency stop hotkey.
 - Always-on-top window support.
-- Save and load recorded coordinates with `saved_points.json`.
-- Run without a CMD window by using the `.pyw` file extension.
-- Emergency stop hotkey.
+- Multilingual interface.

 ## Supported Interface Languages